nguyen8amk1/My_Own_Philosophy_of_Everything/concepts/mathematical_thinking.md

     -> using proves
     -> in order to do proves
     -> we need to UNDERSTAND EXACTLY what the problem is stated

+You need Mathematical Techniques when Mathematical Thinking alone doesn't work